 The other sections are related to your project and team setup and they should be filled out as a team.
 For the project section, you will select your project via a dropdown menu.
 You will also have the opportunity to select a secondary project, which is there as a back-up, in case you don’t get your first choice.
 Adding a second project to your application is not mandatory.

 It is possible to save drafts of your application.
 This means that you can partially fill it in, and save your progress for later.
+Once your application is submitted, it won’t be possible to edit or delete it, so only submit the application once everything has been filled out properly.

 If you have any queries about the application process, please contact us.